psilore/psiloc/bio/erik_emmerfors.md

 ---

-> _References, education and full project breakdown available upon request by either buy me coffee or pay $50 an undisclosed bank account._
+> _References, education and full project breakdown available upon request by either buy me coffee or pay $50 to an undisclosed bank account._